introduction

 Verification has the most leverage on the mechanisms that establish system integrity — microkernels, hypervisors, drivers, network protocols — and the least on the policies layered on top of them.
 Container scheduling on Kubernetes is the canonical example: a scheduler that places pods optimally produces a faster answer, not a more correct one, and verifying its placement decisions does not improve isolation between tenants if the underlying runtime is unsound.
 We accordingly scope the orchestration layer (§) to its mechanism content — distributed-protocol correctness, IAM logic, network-fabric isolation, runtime confinement — and treat scheduler optimization as out of scope.
 The same line shows up at every layer: there is a verifiable mechanism underneath, and a policy or optimization above it whose correctness is downstream of the mechanism’s.

-Compare NOVA’s 16-hypercall interface to the POSIX surface that Linux exports, or to the API a Docker daemon exposes through its versions.
+Compare NOVA’s 16-hypercall interface [2] to the POSIX surface that Linux exports, or to the API a Docker daemon exposes through its versions.
 The first is small enough to specify and prove against; the others balloon with each release and have no single coherent specification to target.
 Tractability tracks API size more reliably than it tracks codebase size — a small interface in front of a large implementation is a verification target, a large interface is not.
 This shapes the widget specs in § toward the smallest customer-relevant subset — the 10 or 25 functions a real workload actually uses — rather than full-coverage proofs of sprawling APIs.
+The RAND survey points at the same first targets from the other direction: its experts ranked cryptographic primitives and access control as simultaneously highest in security value and highest in verification feasibility, and noted that production-ready verified implementations of both already exist [1].

 A system’s specification should be separable from its implementation, both technically (so a Rust rewrite of a C++ component does not invalidate the proof effort) and legally (so an open spec can be referenced by implementations under stricter licenses).
-NOVA is the existence proof: the implementation is GPL-2 (Intel and TU Dresden) while the specification is licensed separately under Blue Rock [1].
+NOVA is the existence proof: the implementation is GPL-2 (Intel and TU Dresden) while the specification is licensed separately under Blue Rock [2].
 The same separation is what would let a Linux retrofit happen without forcing every maintainer onto a single proof toolchain.
 We treat separability as a precondition: a widget that cannot factor cleanly into spec-and-implementation is one we cannot recommend, regardless of how shippable the implementation looks.
+A related cut shows up in the RAND recommendations along a different axis — split the verified invariant-enforcing core from the unverified performance-optimized code around it, so verification can keep pace with a fast-moving codebase instead of holding the whole thing hostage to its slowest-changing part [1].

 The honest difficulty: formal methods compete in a market where the unverified alternative is usually free.
 A startup considering whether to buy a verified hypervisor over KVM, or a verified container runtime over runc, is comparing a paid product against a zero-marginal-cost open-source incumbent that is good enough for the threat model the customer thinks they have.
 The ROI calculation is upside-down before the conversation starts.
 This is the central reason the formal-methods talent that exists today is concentrated in domains — avionics, defense, automotive [3] — where regulators force the comparison to be against a counterfactual incident rather than against the free alternative.